Configure bun test with bunfig.toml and command-line options.

 Complete Configuration Example

-Here’s a comprehensive example showing all available test configuration options:
+An example showing the available test configuration options:

 [install]